 Including Cayman Islands, Guernsey (incl.
-Alderney and Sark), Isle of Man, Jersey, Saint Helena and Falkland Islands (Malvinas).
-(A dispute exists between the Government of Argentina and the Government of the United Kingdom of Great
+Alderney and Sark), Isle of Man, Jersey, Saint Helena and Falkland Islands

-Colombia Korea (Rep. of) Poland United States of America6 Croatia Kuwait Portugal7 Uruguay
+Colombia Korea (Rep. of) Poland United States of America Croatia Kuwait Portugal Uruguay

 The Commission concluded that the annual reconfirmations of the above-listed Members were compliant with the relevant requirements of Chapter 12.1. of the Terrestrial Code for the maintenance of the officially recognised AHS free status.